 But you CAN do as much as you possibly can to prevent the problem.
 Especially one that you cannot see, like EMFs.

-So here’s my steps (in order of easy from difficult) to reduce EMFs in your bedroom for better sleep:
+So here’s my steps (in order of easy from difficult) to reduce the affects of EMFs on your sleep:

 Turn Off Your Cell Phone at Night